2023 Best Value Information Technology Associate Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for an Associate in Information Technology

 Our 2023 rankings named Collin County Community College District the best value school in the Southwest Region for information technology students working on their associate degree.
-Located in the midsize suburb of McKinney, Collin County Community College District is a public school with a fairly large student population.
+Located in the suburb of McKinney, Collin County Community College District is a public college with a very large student population.

 Collin County Community College District undergraduate students pay an average of $5,104 in tuition and fees each year.
 While working on their Associate Degree, IT majors at Collin County Community College District accumulate an average of around $23,567 in student debt.